jcmiller11/PSBS/README.md

     Target
     ((image("images/target.png")))

-Additionally, this helper function contains the following optional parameters (alpha=False, max_colors=10, x=0, y=0, width=None, height=None)
+Additionally, this helper function contains the following optional parameters (alpha=False, max_colors=10, left=0, top=0, width=None, height=None)

-- x: (int) horizontal position in image to start importing from
+- left: (int) horizontal position in image to start importing from
-- y: (int) vertical position in image to start importing from
+- top: (int) vertical position in image to start importing from
 - width: (int) width of the object to import, if None set to the width of the image file
 - height: (int) height of the object to import, if None set to the height of the image file